AdobeDocs/app-builder/src/pages/resources/barcode-reader/welldone.md

 title: Well done
 ---

-# Well done
+# Well Done

 **You've reached the end**.
 This is all it takes to build an App Builder Headless App.
-Now you can leverage the barcode action for example in an [email template inside Adobe Campaign](https://medium.com/adobetech/adobe-i-o-runtime-polishing-the-rough-edges-of-saas-solutions-238f82b58765).
+You can now use the barcode action, for example in an [email template inside Adobe Campaign](https://medium.com/adobetech/adobe-i-o-runtime-polishing-the-rough-edges-of-saas-solutions-238f82b58765).

 ## Achievements

-In this codelab, you've learnt how to:
+In this Code Lab, you've learned how to:

 * Bootstrap an App Builder Headless App with the App Builder CLI
 * Write a Runtime action with parameters